Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> - OpenStack CLI configured and ready to use.
 >> - Krew (kubectl plugin manager) installed.
 >> - Stern (kubectl log tailing plugin) installed via Krew.
->> - A Kubernetes cluster deployed in a private network within a PCI region where Manila endpoints are accessible.
+>> - A Kubernetes cluster deployed in a private network within a Public Cloud region where Manila endpoints are accessible.
 >>
 >> > [!primary]
 >> >